 Notes

-- Kashmiri red chili powder will add a vibrant red color to achar masala.
+- Kashmiri red chili powder brings a bright red hue to achar masala.

 Hinz